 - Main Points

-Around half women of childbearing age are overweight or obese.
+Around half of women of childbearing age are overweight or obese.
+In the UK, 21.3% of women are obese when they become pregnant and less than half of pregnant women are in the healthy weight range.
 Being overweight can affect a woman’s ability to become pregnant and carry her baby to term and can increase the risk of some pregnancy complications.

 How can a woman tell if she is overweight?